beratgonultas/raddam-diary/2-HFRaddamAnalyzer.md

 ### "Write Failed Broken Pipe" Error

 I have kicked out of LXPLUS before finishing the process in my first three attempts.
 Then I realized that it is the problem described here: https://thecustomizewindows.com/2017/06/fix-write-failed-broken-pipe-packet_write_wait-connection-port-22-broken-pipe/
 So, I followed the described solution.
 It worked.
+P.S.#1  It is valid for that specific log in.
+If you always want this solution, you should always follow that particular procedure.
-(If your internet connection is faster, you may not encounter this problem.)
+P.S.#2  If your internet connection is faster, you may not encounter this problem.

 ### Compiling the Folder